jlparkI/AntPack/docs/search_clust_overview.rst

 even more scalable alternatives for clustering large datasets).

+It is important to realize that search speeds will depend on hardware.
+Searches will be fastest on solid-state drives (SSD).
+They will be slower on hard drives but will still be much faster than what can be acheived with other available tools.
+The amount of disk space required to construct a database is usually about 6 GB per 10 million single chains (possibly more if there is a large amount of metadata that you want to store associated with each sequence, and of course more for paired chains).

 If you want to cluster a small dataset (e.g. low thousands), AntPack has some very flexible tools to quickly construct a distance matrix; this in turn can be used by a wide variety